-Massive delays at The Gorge lead to frustrated Lumineers’ fans
+Massive delays at The Gorge lead to frustrated Lumineers fans

-Concertgoers trying to get to a Lumineers’ show at The Gorge Amphitheater Friday evening were met with long, slowwww lines partly due to increased security following a June shooting at the venue that left two people dead and three injured.
+Concertgoers trying to get to a Lumineers show at The Gorge Amphitheatre Friday evening were met with long, slowwww lines partly due to increased security following a June shooting at the venue that left two people dead and three injured.

 The delays were so massive, many fans decided to turn around and drive away before ever making it to the iconic Central Washington venue.